man working on budget online

 1. Keep Count Of Your Income

-Before you do any budgeting, you need to know how much money you actually have coming in.
-Whether your income comes just from work or you have multiple sources of income, you need to know how much you have to budget.
 This means you will include money from side gigs, freelance gigs, money gifted to you, and so on.
-And when it comes to your paycheck, make sure you count it after tax has been taken out so you don’t think you have more money than you actually have.
+And when it comes to your paycheck, make sure you count it after tax has been taken out so you don’t think you have more money than you have.

 2. Start Tracking Your Expenses

-Once you’ve counted all of your income, now you have to look at your expenses.
+Once you’ve counted your income, you have to look at your expenses.
 This means you need to track your expenses in a given month and write them down.
 This allows you to pinpoint your spending habits and see where your money is going.
 When you do this, you will include expenses that are the same each month and expenses that don’t always stay the same.
 You will also include money you use for fun.

 Once you’ve been able to write down all of your expenses, it is time to categorize them.
-Categorizing your expenses allows you to prioritize them and allows you to stay organized and know where your money is going.
+Categorizing your expenses allows you to prioritize them and allows you to stay organized, and know where your money is going.
 There are many ways you can categorize your expenses, so just find the way that best works for you.
-One example of categorizing your expenses could be your necessary expenses, your recreational expenses, and then what you set aside for savings.
+One example of categorizing your expenses could be your necessary expenses, your recreational expenses, and what you set aside for savings.

 person working on creating a budget